Nose Bleeds: Treatment & Support

 Try not to speak, swallow, cough, spit or sniff, as it may disturb any blood clots that may have formed in the nose.

 If it helps, put an ice pack or a frozen bag of peas wrapped in a towel on the bridge of your nose.
+If you don’t have an ice pack or a bag of frozen peas, try placing a cold flannel or compress around your nose and the front of your face.
+The cold may help close down the blood vessels, which will stop the bleeding.

 When the bleeding has stopped, clean the area around the outside of your nose with lukewarm water, and take it easy for a few hours while making sure not to tip your head backwards (stay upright rather than lying down).
 Try not to exert yourself and avoid blowing your nose at all costs – if you do, you may disturb any clots, and your nose may start to bleed again.